 If the small Pinzón Island (also called Duncan Island) is not one of the most popular in the Galápagos, it offers some of the best snorkeling in the archipelago.
-If you have the chance to approach its shore (it is not allowed to land on the island without a special permit), do not hesitate a second to wear your mask and swim fins and jump in the water!
-Below the surface, you will encounter many sharks, turtles and sea lions, as well as huge shoals of tropical fish.
+If you have the chance to approach its shore (it is not allowed to land on the island without a special permit), do not hesitate a second to wear your mask and fins and jump in the water!
+Below the surface, you will encounter lots of sharks, turtles and sea lions, as well as large shoals of tropical fish.

 It is not allowed to land on Pinzón without a special permit.
 You will enter the water directly from the boat.

-Rabida is an uninhabited island, entirely natural, and protected by the Galápagos National Park.
-Tours generally includes lunch and refreshments served on board.
+Pinzón is an uninhabited island, entirely natural, and protected by the Galápagos National Park.
+Tours generally include lunch and refreshments served on board.
 All multi-day cruises are full board.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.

 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.

 You must be logged in to post a comment.